markirby/mark-kirby.co.uk/content/_posts/2011-12-13-native-app-vs-packaged-web-app-which-to-use.md

 It looks very nice, it could be for Android as much as iPhone, but could also easily be created using well styled native UI elements which would make it easier for users to know what to do and give the app a more familiar feel.
 What are those bottom 3 tabs for?

-Some apps don&#8217;t really need to use native interface elements&#8230;
+Some apps don't really need to use native interface elements...

 ## Apps with neutral designs

-If you are designing a tablet app you may find yourself designing something which is neutral, more like a website, which doesn&#8217;t use native UI components.
+If you are designing a tablet app you may find yourself designing something which is neutral, more like a website, which doesn't use native UI components.
 On tablet devices apps tend to follow less of a standard UI look, so there is less consistency anyway.

-The [FT web app][3] looks the same on all devices, and doesn&#8217;t lend itself to using native UI elements.
+The [FT web app][3] looks the same on all devices, and doesn't lend itself to using native UI elements.

 <img class="alignnone size-medium wp-image-961" title="FT-app" src="http://mark-kirby.co.uk/wp-content/uploads/2011/12/FT-app-300x205.jpg" alt="" width="300" height="205" />